Fahad-copter/One_n_Only/README.md

 # One_n_Only™

-This website is the one & only store for all the premium products out there in the market with doorstep delivery service without any delivery charge and 10% extra discount to the students planning to buy a computer for their studies.
+This website is the one & only store for all the premium products out there in the market with door-step delivery service without any delivery charge and 10% extra discount to the students planning to buy a computer for their studies.

 # Live Demo